sahaj-b/binge-meter/README.md

 ## Features

-- 🧠 **Self-Improving AI**: Uses a Bring-Your-Own-Key model for Google's Gemini to classify current page.
+- 🧠 **Self-Improving AI**: Uses Google's Gemini to figure out if current page is *productive* or *distracting*.
 It learns from your manual classifications and your Custom Instructions

 - ⏱️ **On-Screen Timer**: A customizable overlay that shows your binge time in real-time on distracting sites